ehabsmh/alx-backend/0x01-caching/README.md

-# This project is about impelementing different caching mechanisms such as LIFO, FIFO, LRU, and MRU
+# This project is about impelementing different caching replacement policies such as LIFO, FIFO, LRU, and MRU

 - **pycodestyle used as a code formatter.**
 - **All py files are executable.**